 You will not be eligible for the small business tax credit, but you may qualify for financial help with the cost of your coverage.

 Small Business Tax Credit

 Small businesses can get a tax credit to help make the cost of covering your employees more affordable.
-If you offer health insurance and your company has fewer than 25 employees with average wages of less than $50,000 you will qualify for a tax credit.
-In 2013 the tax credit covers up to 35 percent of the cost of providing insurance.
-By 2014 up to 50 percent of your costs of providing insurance through the marketplace may be covered – making it even more affordable to provide health insurance.
+If you offer health insurance and your company has fewer than 25 employees with average wages of less than $50,000, you will qualify for a tax credit.
+In 2014 up to 50 percent of your costs of providing insurance through the marketplace may be covered — making it even more affordable to provide health insurance.